oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 }
 {% endhighlight %}

 Now we have a restaurant with two reviews.
 It fails.
 Let´s write some code to make it pass.
-The simplest possible I can imagine is the following:
+The simplest possible code I can imagine is the following:

 {% highlight c# %}
 namespace RestaurantsReview